-However, know going into this breed that you will have your work cut out for you and that the AmStaff is not for everyone.
+However, know going into this breed you will have your work cut out for you and that the AmStaff is not for everyone.
 This breed is very athletic and agile, meaning you will need to provide him with daily exercise to maintain his beautiful muscle tone.

-The AmStaff thrives on human companionship, so tethering him out back for long periods-of-time will not be in your dog’s best interest.
+The AmStaff thrives on human companionship, so tethering him out back for long periods of time will not be in your dog’s best interest.
 This breed also does not do well in the cold weather, so a house dog he is.

-The American Staffordshire Terrier can also be quite stubborn at times and therefore will need a confident pet parent that can set the rules and stick to them.
+The American Staffordshire Terrier can also be quite stubborn at times and therefore will need a confident pet parent who can set the rules and stick to them.
 Breeders recommend early socialization of the AmStaff along with regular obedience training.
 This is particularly important because of the public/media prejudice this dog insights.

 Unfortunately, because of a “few bad seeds” the American Staffordshire Terrier has been given a less-than-stellar reputation – any dog can be made to be vicious with enough abuse and mistreatment – and with the media behind these isolated incidences, the AmStaff is taking the fall for all Bully breeds.